Dunlavin: Rail

 Dunlavin railway station opened on 22 June 1885, as part of the line from Sallins to Tullow.
 It closed to passengers on 27 January 1947 and to goods traffic on 10 March 1947, and closed completely on 1 April 1959 along with the rest of the line.
 The station building is now a private residence.

 Road

-Classic and vintage motor enthusiasts are catered for by the West Wicklow Classic & Vintage Vehicles Club.
-The scenic R756 road leads from Dunlavin to Glendalough crossing the Wicklow Gap.
+Classic and vintage motor enthusiasts are catered to by the West Wicklow Classic & Vintage Vehicles Club.
+The scenic R756 road leads from Dunlavin to Glendalough, crossing the Wicklow Gap.